FeralInteractive/gamemode/README.md

 Distribute `libgamemodeauto.so` with the game and add to LD\_PRELOAD in a launch script

 ---
+## Configuration

+The daemon can currently be configured using a `gamemode.ini` file in `/usr/share/gamemode/`.
+It will load the file when starting up.

+An example of what the file could look like is found in the `example` directory.

+The file parsing uses [inih](https://github.com/benhoyt/inih).

+---
 ## Pull Requests
 Pull requests must match with the coding style found in the `.clang-format` file
 ```